l-lin/tcli/README.md

 ## Configuration

 A `.tcli.yml` will be generated at first execution.
-Its contents is the following:
+Its content is as follows:

 ```yaml
 trello: